 Nonreligious Large-Group Gathering Schedule:

 Humanist Haven - A community gathering where you can ask big questions, explore what gives your life meaning and purpose, and act to make the world a better place.
-All Humanist Haven meetings feature a thought-provoking guest speaker and take place on the first and third Sundays of the month at 1 PM at The Grove (760 Chapel Street New Haven, CT), unless otherwise noted.
+All Humanist Haven meetings feature a thought-provoking topic and take place on the first and third Sundays of the month at 1 PM at The Grove (760 Chapel Street New Haven, CT), unless otherwise noted.
 Visit http://bit.ly/HumanistHaven for upcoming speakers and topics.

 Special Events on Campus – Yale Humanist Community regularly hosts special events on campus with authors, activists, and academics.
 Sign up for the YHC newsletter to get updates about these events and more: http://bit.ly/YHCnews